Behavioral Standards

 1. Documentation

 Documentation occurs when a student or staff member observes a situation or obtains information that may indicate individual student behavior has deviated from expectations.
-Details of the incident will be documented via an incident report and you may be asked for information as part of this process.
-Keep in mind that failure to comply with directives of staff made in the course of exercising their duties violates behavioral standards and may constitute a separate violation of the Standards of Behavior.
+Details of the incident will be documented via an incident report.
+Keep in mind that failure to comply with directives of staff made in the course of exercising their duties violates behavioral standards and may constitute a separate violation of the Standards of Behavior of Code of Student Conduct.
 Incident reports are filed with the director of the program and/or his/her designee.

 2. Initial Review

-Senior staff will determine whether the information in the incident report constitutes a violation of behavioral standards.
-If senior staff determines that the incident report reflects a violation of behavioral standards, the student will be issued a warning and/or called to a meeting.
+Senior staff will determine whether the information in the incident report constitutes a violation of the Syracuse University Code of Student Conduct or Standards of Behavior.
+If senior staff determines that the incident report reflects a potential violation, the student will be issued a letter and called to a meeting.

 3. Notice